Kyle-Murphey/project0-3113-2020/README.md

 Kyle Murphey, Project 0

-Compile: make all or gcc -c main.c -o main
+Compile: make all or gcc -c project0.c -o project0

-Run: cat file | ./main
+Run: cat file | ./project0

 Bugs: Any character that is outside the range of values would not get displayed.

 I assume all characters are in either unicode or ascii.

-The main function loops through the file, stores them, and then siplays the characters in descending order.
+The main function loops through the file, stores them, and then diplays the characters in descending order.
-The storeChar funtion stores the characters based on whether or not they are unicode.
+The storeChar function stores the characters based on whether or not they are unicode.
 The compare function compares two _uni_chars and returns a value for qsort.

 Sources: